 Welcome to our DogBlog: A Dog’s Eye View, written by Boise, Idaho website designer, Julie Walton; her hubby, Murry; and their best friend and dog blogger, Maggie.
 (Note – sorry to report Maggie died October, 2012.
 We are happy to introduce you to to the newest member of our family, an adopted rescue Aussie/Heeler named Blue Belle.)
 She is the Rescue Dog that rescued us.

-Our goal in creating this website is to inform and educate our friends about dogs and the resources we have here in the beautiful Northwest, and to include some good clean fun!
+Our goal in creating this blog is to inform and educate our friends about dogs and the resources we have here in the beautiful Northwest, and to include some good clean fun!

 If you have a suggestion, or idea, please feel free to comment or send an email.
-See the Comment link at the bottom of each post.
+See the Comment Bubble at the top of each post.
 Thanks for your interest.

 “The reason a dog has so many friends is that he wags his tail instead of his tongue.” ~Author Unknown